The best for everyone, the best from everyone. We have faith in our future.

 Students at St Anne’s spend their time studying the key beliefs, teachings and practices of Christianity, Islam and Sikhism.
 As they progress through Key Stage 3, students consider the philosophy of religion and apply their knowledge and understanding of these different religious beliefs to a variety of ethical and philosophical questions.
 They learn about the world around them, how to analyse and evaluate scripture, how to justify their own opinions and to disagree with others respectfully.

-All Key Stage 4 students participate in the Academy’s Core RE programme where they are given the opportunity to discuss and debate the ethical issues affecting 21st century Britain and how religious believers react to these issues.
-Key Stage 4 students are also given the opportunity to complete the full Religious Studies GCSE as one of their options.
+Key Stage 4 students are given the opportunity to complete the full Religious Studies GCSE as one of their options.
 Those students who choose this path will complete the Eduqas Route A Specification – which has a focus on Christianity and Islam.
+All Key stage 4 students also complete the Archbishop Young Leaders award as part of their Personal development curriculum.

 Students engage well during Assemblies and Form Time Personal Development activities, participating in a daily act of worship provided by the Academy Chaplain.
 The Academy celebrates the great festivals in the Christian calendar with Assemblies led by the local Reverend at Christmas and Easter.

 Through shared opportunities for self-reflection and worship, students develop their own identity and learn about God.
 They learn about the importance of accepting everyone and being an active member of the Academy community and the wider community in order to enjoy their education, make friends and fulfil their potential.